 Verses 6-7 These two verses are some of the verses people use to promote the idea that Jesus will come and rapture the church prior to the great tribulation.
 After demonstrating that the "him" in vs. 6 refers to "the lawless one" from vs. 3, they ADD the idea that "what now restrains" him is the Holy Spirit and when the Holy Spirit is removed from Earth (at their assumed time of the rapture--before the start of the tribulation), then the Antichrist can appear and wreak havoc on earth during the great tribulation described in the book of Revelation.
 (The Antichrist referred to by Jesus and Daniel in end time prophecy).

 PROBLEMS with the idea that the Holy Spirit is removed from Earth prior to the Great Tribulation:

 1) The Holy Spirit isn't specifically mentioned in this passage.

-2) Daniel's prophecy about the Antichrist (that Jesus specifically references in the gospels of Matthew and Mark) places the revealing of the Antichrist at the middle of the tribulation period, not prior to the start of it.
+2) Daniel's prophecy about the Antichrist committing the Abomination that makes Desolate (that Jesus specifically references in the gospels of Matthew and Mark) places the this event at the middle of the tribulation period, not prior to the start of it.
 (See the article that gives the passages where Jesus speaks of the Last Days, the Antichrist, and the return of Christ for His people.)

 3) The premise put forth in the Left Behind book series (and many pre-tribulation rapture teachings) is that those who are "left behind" after the rapture will then realize they need to repent and accept Jesus as Lord.
 But the presence of the Holy Spirit is essential to salvation, so if the Holy Spirit is gone, no one can get saved!
 Yet the book of Revelation is filled with references to believers who are in the Great Tribulation and come out of it, so the theory put forth regarding the removal of the Holy Spirit from the earth before the tribulation period doesn't work.